Bl4Cc4t/stuff/README.md

 Scripts
 -------
-Navigate to `~/.pyenv/versions/3.6.4/envs/jupyter3/lib/python3.6/site-packages` and put the contents of [this zip](https://github.com/Bl4Cc4t/yuuno-on-osx/raw/master/scripts.zip) in this directory.
+Navigate to `~/.pyenv/versions/3.6.4/envs/jupyter3/lib/python3.6/site-packages` and put the contents of [this zip](https://github.com/Bl4Cc4t/yuuno-on-osx/raw/master/scripts.zip) in that directory.

 Using Yuuno
 -----------